clo4/lethargy/README.md

 ###### NAMES

-**Options can have more than one name.** Instead of a string, use a list or tuple.
+**Options can have more than one name.** Instead of a string, use a list of strings.
 Names are case-sensitive.

 ```python
 # -v|--verbose